mahmoudoudiallo/PRG1-conditionals/README.md

 **Questions to investigate:**
 - Which approach is more readable?
-- Which is more concise?
+- Which is more maintainable?
 - When might you use each approach?

 ### Task I3: Understand Match/Case